 Right next to the Royal Opera house is the striking St Jacob’s Church.
 The vibrantly red church is a stark contrast to the more muted tones of the surrounding buildings.
 You can appreciate the view of St Jacob’s from within Kungsträdgården, which it overlooks.

-Kungsträdgården is a leafy public park by the water, overlooking the Royal Palace.
+Another popular attractions is the Kungsträdgården, a leafy public park by the water.
 In addition to the frequent markets and various cafes around the park, throughout the year the park plays host to numerous festivals and events.

 In the winter, you can join locals and tourists alike to skate on a bustling rink in the center of the park.
 In the spring, the park becomes the center of the city’s Cherry Blossom Day festivities, as people flock to stroll and picnic beneath canopies of brilliant pink petals.